This Toilet Earth: Lineup changes

 This Toilet Earth is Gwar's first album with Peter Lee as Flattus Maximus.
 Lee would be shot not too long after the album was finished.
 As a result, he was out of commission for the beginning of the tour, and most of Skulhedfaces filming.
 As a result, touring for this album was minimal.

-It is also the last album with Michael Bishop as an actual full-time member of the band.
-Bishop, who played Beefcake the Mighty, left the band in 1993, after the recording of This Toilet Earth.
-He would be replaced by Casey Orr, and then would return for the brief touring preceding, and the recording of, We Kill Everything.
+It is also the last album with Michael Bishop as Beefcake the Mighty as an actual full-time member of the band.
+Bishop left the band in 1993, after the recording of This Toilet Earth.
+He was replaced by Casey Orr, and then would return for the brief touring preceding, and the recording of, We Kill Everything.
+Bishop then returned after the death of Dave Brockie in 2014, as Blothar.